W-Solutions-dev/vibe-ai-keyboard/README.md

 - **Configuration UI**: GUI for settings management
 - **Testing framework**: Automated tests for voice commands
 - **Documentation generator**: Auto-generate command documentation

+### 🫀 Biometric & Sensor Integration (Privacy-First)
+Expand interaction capabilities with local biometric processing:
+- **Heart Rate Monitoring**: Voice stress analysis and command confirmation
+- **Gesture Recognition**: Camera-based hand gestures for commands
+- **Eye Tracking**: Gaze-based cursor control with voice activation
+- **Emotion Detection**: Adapt system behavior based on user state
+- **Multi-Modal Input**: Combine voice + gesture + biometrics

+**Privacy guarantees:**
+- All processing happens locally on device
+- No cloud services or external APIs
+- Optional opt-in for each sensor type
+- Data never leaves the user's machine
+- Open-source processing libraries only

+**🔒 Our Privacy Pledge**: We as vibe developers will NEVER request to snoop on any of your data.
+NEVER.
+Your biometric data, video feeds, and sensor inputs stay on YOUR machine.
+Period.

+### 📹 Video & Visual Input (100% Local)
+Advanced visual capabilities while maintaining privacy:
+- **Lip Reading**: Improve accuracy in noisy environments
+- **Speaker Identification**: Multi-user support with voice profiles
+- **Visual Context**: Understand what's on screen while speaking
+- **Document Camera**: Voice-controlled document scanning
+- **Sign Language**: Basic sign language recognition

+**Technical approach:**
+- Use local ML models (MediaPipe, OpenCV)
+- Process video streams in real-time
+- No frame data stored unless explicitly requested
+- Configurable privacy modes (audio-only, video blur, etc.)

+**🛡️ Privacy by Design**: Every video feature is built with privacy first.
+No telemetry, no analytics, no data collection.
+Your face, your voice, your data - it all stays with you.

 ### 📦 Distribution & Packaging Strategy
 Make the project easily installable and usable by end users: